chucker/PasswordRulesSharp/README.md

 ## Usage

+You probably want to install it from NuGet: https://www.nuget.org/packages/PasswordRulesSharp/2.0.0.

 ### Building a rule

 You an build a rule either from the raw syntax, or with a builder.